Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation

 \section{Conclusion}

-We design a novel multi-scale, multi-resolution cascade fusion network called MCFNet.
-By capturing rich image features from multi-scale and multi-resolution images, our designed model is better suited to various application scenarios.
-We propose an adaptive loss aggregation strategy called Adaptive-MFA to optimize model training and performance.
-We conduct experiments on multiple datasets covering whole-body risk organs and tumors to fully validate the robustness and generalization capability of the model.
-Experimental results show that our MCFNet exhibits excellent segmentation performance and good generalization ability across multiple datasets.
+We design a novel multi-scale cascaded fusion network called MCFNet.
+This network cascades two backbones, FCB and SEB, to capture rich features from multi-scale and multi-resolution images.
+Among them, we introduce an innovative Linear Attention Transformer module that ensures efficient feature extraction while reducing computational and storage requirements.
+Finally, we propose an adaptive loss aggregation strategy called Adaptive-MFA to optimize model training and performance.
+Extensive experiments on multiple benchmarks demonstrate that MCFNet achieves high segmentation performance with strong generalization.

-In practical clinical applications, the efficient segmentation capability of MCFNet can significantly enhance the accuracy and efficiency of medical image analysis, reduce the workload of doctors, and improve the precision of diagnosis and treatment.
-By accurately segmenting risk organs and tumor regions, MCFNet can assist doctors in better formulating treatment plans, thereby improving patient outcomes.
-Additionally, the good generalization ability of MCFNet means it can adapt to image data generated by different hospitals and equipment, making it a promising tool for widespread use in clinical practice.
-This can drive advancements and progress in the field of medical image analysis.
+MCFNet delivers efficient, high-accuracy segmentation, improving medical image analysis and enhancing clinical precision.
+By accurately segmenting OARs and tumor regions, it assists doctors in formulating better treatment plans, thereby improving patient outcomes.
+Its strong generalization ability allows MCFNet to adapt to data generated by different hospitals and equipment, making it a promising tool for widespread clinical application and advancing medical image analysis.